 Auxiliary Bishop of Saint Paul and Minneapolis

 Catholic School Administrators, Teachers, and Campus Ministers from schools throughout the country are welcome to participate in this professional development experience.
 The purpose of the summit is to create a national network of collaboration and idea-sharing to further the fruitful formation of students as authentic disciples of Jesus Christ.
+Plan to dive into relevant topics in large groups and small ones, with educators and administrators from all over the US, and beyond.
+Please join us!

 DUC IN ALTUM SCHOOLS COLLABORATIVE